JimmyKenMerchant/RaspberryPi/sound_test/README.md

 **DMA Transfer to PWM **

-* DMA depends on Peripheral Bus of SoC (e.g. Advanced Peripheral Bus: APB), so long transfer length may cause a issue on PWM, such as noisy wave.
+* DMA mainly depends on Peripheral Bus of SoC (e.g. Advanced Peripheral Bus: APB), so long transfer length may cause a issue on PWM, such as noisy wave.
 To avoid this, we need to consider of length of transfer by DMA.
 Peripheral Bus is used by a lot of peripheral blocks to access CPU or other blocks, which may have more dominance than DMA.

-* We should NOT use DMA with non-cache region on Control Block (CB) and Source/Destination.
-Because DMA is not CPU which is made for using with any cache to have speed.
-Note that DMA is a peripheral block which is made for using with physical memory.
-This means we may need of any cache operation to Point of Coherency (PoC) to ensure that intended data is stored in physical memory.
+* We should NOT use DMA with cached region for Control Block (CB) and Source/Destination.
+Because DMA is not CPU which is made for using with any cache to have quick speed.
+Note that DMA is a peripheral block which is made for using with physical main memory.
+This means we may need of any cache operation to Point of Coherency (PoC) to ensure that intended data is stored in physical main memory.

-* If you use cache on your system, you need to assign any `shareable` attribute on the cache table to memory region which is used by DMA.
-DMA is a peripheral block, but strongly access physical memory.
-To ensure data you want to transfer by DMA in physical memory, make sure to set the `shareable` attribute.
+* If you use cache on your system, you need to assign any `shareable` attribute on the cache table to some memory region which is used by DMA.
+Again, DMA is a peripheral block, but strongly accesses physical main memory.
+To ensure data you want to transfer by DMA in physical main memory, make sure to set the `shareable` attribute.

+* Don't forget that DMA transfer may be missed by inappropriate voltage.
+Check its voltage supply.
+If you watch a lightning mark on the right top corner of your output display.
+It may cause some odd sound.

+* See Application Note (AN) 228, "Implementing DMA on ARM SMP Systems" in Application Notes and Tutorial of ARM website.
+This article describes relationship between DMA and ARM well.